Upstatement/ups-dock/starter-kits/wordpress/README.md

 1. Make sure [Ups Dock](https://github.com/Upstatement/ups-dock) is installed and up and running
 2. Copy the `starter-kits/wordpress` directory to a new folder where would like your WordPress theme to live.
-3. Copy `.env.sample` to `.env` and update to reflect your site
+3. Copy `.env.sample` to `.env` and update to reflect your themes values
+4. Update `style.css` to reflect your themes values
-4. From the root directory run `./bin/install.sh`
+5. From the root directory run `./bin/install.sh`

 Once completed, you should be able to access your WordPress installation via `ups.dock`.